Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Build-Tools/Gradle Build Tool Fundamentals.md

 ### Deleting Cache
 It is possible to delete the folder **cache** inside the folder .gradle

-## Plugins - Extend project's capabilities
+## Plugins Blog - Extend project's capabilities

 ### Basic Syntax
 `plugins { java } //kts`